Blafy/Telloclient/README.md

 5. Configure your WLAN interface to connect to the drone. (modify `wpa_supplicant.conf`)

-6. Run "pip3 install -r requirement.txt" in order to install the dependancies.
+6. Run "pip3 install -r requirement.txt" in order to install the dependencies.

-7. Finally, turn on your Tello and run `sudo python3 telloclient.py`.
-Note that sudo is required to write to the virtual interface.
+7. Finally, turn on your Tello and run `python3 telloclient.py`.
+Note that sudo is required to write to the virtual interface, or you can run script in usermode if you change the permissions.

 8. If everythings is alright, you should see the threads frequencies in the console.
 It should be ~20Hz, ~10Hz and ~10Hz.